Building Professionals For Home Improvement

 A party wall agreement should ensure there’s no court action.

-Under the Party Wall Act 1996 a neighbour must be informed at least one month before work on the shared wall begins.
+Under the Party Wall Act 1996 , you must inform your neighbor at least one month before starting work on the shared wall.

 It’s also a good idea to let other neighbours know, especially if their property overlooks your own.

-A party wall agreement costs around £65 to be written and served by a specialised surveyor.
+A specialised surveyor writes and serves a party wall agreement for around £65.
 See the Royal Institution of Chartered Surveyors for further information.

 Doing some home improvements?
 Read more of our tips for maintaining your home, with useful advice to help you when you’re renovating!